visual-essays/essays/examples/how-to/images/positioning/README.md

 ## "Sticky" Images

-In some cases it is desireable to force the image to remain visible when text in the same section is scrolled.
-Adding the `sticky` attribute to a `.ve-image` declaration will stick the image at the top of the window when scolling text in the same section.
+In some cases it is desireable to force the component to remain visible when text in the same section is scrolled.
+Adding the `sticky` attribute to a component declaration will stick the component at the top of the window when scolling text in the same section.
 The sticky attribute can be used with default, full, left, or right positioning.
-When used with default or full positioning text will scroll behind the image.
+When used with default or full positioning text will scroll behind the component.
 With left or right positioning the text will scroll in the adjacent column.

 ### Full Positioning with Sticky Image